 Dr. Scott Cook is a clinical psychologist with extensive experience serving diverse urban and rural populations with multiple medical, social and economic challenges.
 He is also experienced in providing integrated behavioral health services in primary care clinics and hospitals.
 He currently works at University of Chicago Medicine in multiple research, quality improvement and organizational development roles to improve health outcomes for disadvantaged patient populations, and to advance the organization’s diversity, inclusion and equity innovation agenda.
 Dr. Cook worked for eight years in leadership roles in research, behavioral health, youth services and community services at Howard Brown Health, a clinic that serves diverse communities of varied racial, ethnic, sexual and gender minority identities in Chicago.
 Dr. Cook was the Deputy Director of the Robert Wood Johnson Foundation Finding Answers program from 2005 to 2008.
 He received his MA and PHD degrees from the University of Missouri in Columbia.
 He completed his internship at Cook County Stroger Hospital, the major public hospital in Chicago that serves a resilient, multiethnic population.

-Dr. Joshua Liao is a board-certified internal medicine physician and the Associate Medical Director for Contracting and Value-Based Care at the University of Washington Medicine, where he is also the Director of the Value and Systems Science Lab, a unit committed to applying scholarship and behavioral interventions to drive change that impacts patients and populations.
-Dr. Liao received his MD degree from Baylor College of Medicine and completed his internal medicine residency at Brigham and Women’s Hospital where he was also a Clinical Fellow in Medicine at Harvard Medical School.
+Dr. Joshua Liao is a board-certified internal medicine physician and an Associate Professor of Medicine in the University of Washington School of Medicine, where he also directs the Value and Systems Science Lab — a unit committed to understanding how health care systems and decisions affect health outcomes.
+He is also an Associate Professor of Health Services in the University of Washington School of Public Health, and the Medical Director of Payment Strategy at UW Medicine.
+Dr. Liao received his MD from Baylor College of Medicine and completed his internal medicine residency at Brigham and Women’s Hospital where he was also a Clinical Fellow in Medicine at Harvard Medical School.
+He is a Senior Fellow at the Leonard Davis Institute of Health Economics at the University of Pennsylvania, where he obtained his health policy and economics training.

 Dr. Liao’s expertise includes value-based payment reforms and behavioral interventions targeting value-based care delivery, with scholarly work focusing on evaluating and testing the impact of value-based payment and delivery reforms on patient, physician and health-care-organization behavior.
 Through oversight leading system-wide efforts to evaluate the organizational impact of payment reforms, he also has deep expertise in evaluating and identifying value-based organizational strategies, in particular in how to implement teams, structures and tools to achieve value-based care goals.